KonnexionsGmbH/ora_bench/README.md

 For reasons of convenience the following files are generated:

 - the configuration file `priv/ora_bench_c.propperties` for C++ (gcc),
-- the configuration file `priv/ora_bench_erlang.properties` with a corresponding map for Erlang, and
+- the configuration file `priv/ora_bench_erlang.properties` with a corresponding map for Erlang,
-- the configuration file `priv/ora_bench_python.propperties` for Python 3.
+- the configuration file `priv/ora_bench_python.propperties` for Python 3, and
 - the configuration file `priv/ora_bench_toml.propperties` for Julia.
-- the configuration file `priv/ora_bench_yaml.propperties` for Nim.

 All the file names specified here are also part of the configuration file and can be changed if necessary.